On the procongruence completion of the Teichm\"uller modular group: Faithfulness of Galois representations

 So, given such a cut pair $\{\gm_0,\gm_1\}$ on $S_{g,1}$ and any $f\in\aut^\ast(\cGG_{g,1})$, let us show that $\{f(\gm_0),f(\gm_1)\}$ has the same topological type.
 In order to prove this assertion, we are allowed to modify the given $f$ by an inner automorphism of $\cGG_{g,1}$.

-Since $\gm_0$ and $\gm_1$ are non-separating, by the previous part of the proof, we may then assume that $f(\gm_0)=\gm_0$ and that $f$ restricts to an automorphism of $\cGG_{\vec{\gm}_0}$.
-By Lemma~\ref{prestype}, we also know that $f(\gm_1)$ is non-separating.
+Since $\gm_0$ and $\gm_1$ are non-separating, by Lemma~\ref{prestype} and the fact that non-separating profinite s.c.c.'s form a single conjugacy class in $\cGG_{g,1}$, we may then assume that $f(\gm_0)=\gm_0$, that $f$ restricts to an automorphism of $\cGG_{\vec{\gm}_0}$ and that $f(\gm_1)$ is non-separating.